philheller/SPECK/README.md

    You can now interact with the containers.
 For example, you can open a bash session in the `truffle` container and run truffle commands (see next step).
 The frontend in the `node-app` container is running on [http://localhost:3000](http://localhost:3000).

-2. To interact with truffle, start a bash session in the `truffle` container:
+2. To interact with truffle, start a bash session in the `truffle` container (in a new terminal session):

    ```bash
    docker exec -it truffle bash